mailsac/mailsac-examples/about/privacy_policy.rst

 We request information from you on our order and checkout form via third party.

-To buy services from us, you may need provide contact information and financial information, including to third parties (payment processers and other business partners).
+To buy services from us, you may need provide contact information and financial information, including to third parties (payment processors and other business partners).
 This information is used for billing purposes and to provide you service.
 It is stored with the payment processor and not on this site.
 If we have trouble processing an order, we’ll use this information to contact you.
 We may share this information with third parties to ensure payment and provide targeted and improved services.